danielsaidi/Sheeeeeeeeet/README.md

 sheet, as well as how to handle subclassing, appearances etc. Before you can run it you must install [Carthage][Carthage] and run `carthage update --platform iOS`.
 You can then open the project and try out the different sheets and item types.

-## Item Types

-Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, collection-based items, custom items, buttons, titles etc. For a complete list of item types, [click here][Item-Types].

-## Appearance

-Sheeeeeeeeet lets you fully customize the appearances of action sheets and their views and items.
-You can change fonts, colors and images as well as item heights and even more stuff.
-For a complete guide, [click here][Appearance].

 ## Contact me